Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 Results:     A = Error code
 ```

 This function call is used to perform miscellaneous operations on Nextor drivers.
-Currently it's used only to initialize and shutdown drivers loaded in RAM, but additional operations could be added in future versions of Nextor.
-Consequently, specifying a valid the driver segment number is currently always mandatory.
+Currently it's used only to initialize and shut down drivers loaded in RAM, but additional operations could be added in future versions of Nextor.
+Consequently, specifying a valid driver segment number is currently always mandatory.

+Note that, unlike some of the other new function calls, this function is NOT available in MSX-DOS 1 mode.

 An `.ISBFN` error will be returned if an unsupported value is passed in H.

-#### 3.15.1 Initializing a driver loaded in RAM
+#### 3.15.1.
+Initializing a driver loaded in RAM

 Before the functionality exposed by a driver loaded in RAM can be used, the driver needs to run its own initialization query and Nextor needs to register it in its own internal list of available drivers; this operation does both things.